 Box 11.
-For a tax-exempt obligation that is a covered security acquired to, report the OID for a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, shows the tax-exempt obligation for the part of the year you owned it.
+For a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, shows the tax-exempt OID on the obligation for the part of the year you owned it.
 The payer may, but is not required to, report the OID for a tax-exempt obligation that is a covered security acquired before January 1, 2017.
 In general, report the amount of tax-exempt OID on Form 1040 or 1040-SR. See the instructions above for a covered security acquired with acquisition premium.